maia-score/documentation/docs/paths/customers/post.md

 ---
 id: createCustomer
 slug: customers-post
-title: Create a new customers record.
+title: Create a new Customer record.
 sidebar_label: POST
 description: This method is used to register a new customer into database.
 These information will be used for AI agent trainig.
 ---